antaalt/shader-validator/README.md

 # hlsl

-This is a simple extension allowing some basic features for various shader types.
+This is a simple extension allowing syntax highlighting & linting for various shader types.
-- HLSL (with linting through DXC)
+- HLSL (linting not yet supported)
-- GLSL (with linting through glslangvalidator)
+- GLSL
-- WGSL (with linting through Naga)
+- WGSL

 ## Why
 Not much efficient & light HLSL linter / highlighter easy to maintain & up to date.
 Most of them are abandonned.